-F' Y 2023 Ongoing
+F Y 2023 ngoing

 Personnel \$ - \$ - FTE Change(s): No

-M&O / Other 65,000 65,000
+M&O/Other 65,000 65,000

 Total Cost \$ 65,000 \$ 65,000

-This funding would enable the city to procure digital engagement tools to increase the effectiveness of communication with, and outreach to, residents by using engagement methods designed to reach residents on their preferred news, social media, and messaging platforms.
-These engagement tools would facilitate communication and interaction in an increasingly digital environment.
+This funding enables the city to procure digital engagement tools to increase the effectiveness of communication with, and outreach to, residents by using engagement methods designed to reach residents on their preferred news, social media, and messaging platforms.
+These engagement tools will facilitate communication and interaction in an increasingly digital environment.
 For example, these tools could allow residents to "vote" on crowd-sourced ideas around strategic initiatives and/or enable the city to send text messages to residents with critical information on city events and public safety concerns.